Looking for Ways to Increase Your Physical Activity & Lose Weight?

-Exercise can be a very intimidating and daunting subject for many.
+Exercise can be a very intimidating and daunting subject for many people: below you will find some easy ways to increase your physical activity to help you lose weight.
 Whether you’re just starting a new routine or looking to build off of your current one, increasing your physical activity is not as challenging as you may think.
-Before we explore different ways to increase your activity, let me remind you of a few things.
+Before we explore different ways to increase your activity living in the San Francisco Bay Area:, let me remind you of a few things.

 First, you need to identify your goal (or goals).
 Right now, for most all of you, your primary goal is weight loss – and not some kind of performance-based result, like completing a 10K race.
 This is important to consider because it will help shape the manner in which you increase your physical activity.
 If we don’t need to focus on improving your strength and conditioning, we can moderate the intensity and duration of your activities.